3 A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 More animated Soap Skin & Bubble examples

 Sagacious Confabulation The fire on the Modeling Mastery, SketchUp Sage page is a SSB animation.
+It was modeled like the example above and a fire image with transparency was projected onto the model.

 Waterworks The water on the Tweaking Tool Tips, SketchUp Sage page is a SSB animation.

 Tensile Structures Beta 3 "Soap Skin and Bubble" Group thread with lots of SSB tutorials.
-Many tutorials with special effects animations.
+Many tutorials with special effects animations. xxx [dead link]

 Let the light shine in Front and back face sides can be painted with materials with different transparencies because the normal give faces sidedness too.
 This can be creatively exploited if you want to create lighting inside a model without using a photo-realistic rendering application.
 See the Artificial Lighting examples.

-- Three Line Tools Chris Fullmer - One of the plug-in tools will create a normal line.
+- Three Line Tools Chris Fullmer - One of the plugin tools will create a normal line.